Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: Evaluation

 \paragraph{Task 1: Reconstruction and Latent Representation Evaluation (addressing RQ1)} We assess the VAE's capability to reconstruct mixed-type tabular data while preserving latent discriminability through three interconnected evaluations.

 First, predictive performance is rigorously tested by training downstream classifiers on reconstructed inputs \( \tilde{x} \) and comparing their accuracy to models trained on original data~\( x \).
 The predictive accuracy delta \( \delta_{\text{acc}} = \text{Acc}(x) - \text{Acc}(\tilde{x}) \) serves as a critical indicator of latent space information retention, with smaller values indicating better preservation of class-discriminative patterns.
+Additionally, we report the accuracy retention ratio \( A_{\text{ret}} = 1 - \text{Acc}(\tilde{x})/\text{Acc}(x) \), which expresses the proportion of baseline accuracy retained after reconstruction, with higher values corresponding to smaller accuracy losses and stronger latent-space information preservation.
+The two complementary metrics jointly describe reconstruction quality from both absolute and relative perspectives.

 Second, categorical reconstruction quality is measured via the average accuracy \( x^{\text{cat}}_{\text{acc}} \), which quantifies the proportion of correctly reconstructed label-encoded categories across all \( m \) categorical features.
 For numerical features, we employ a triad of complementary metrics: the coefficient of determination \( R^2 \) evaluates variance preservation, cosine similarity \( \cos(x^{\text{num}}, \tilde{x}^{\text{num}}) \) verifies directional alignment, and Pearson correlation \( \rho(x^{\text{num}}, \tilde{x}^{\text{num}}) \) confirms linear distributional consistency between original and reconstructed features.